KyawKoKoTun/KyawKoKoTun/README.md

 ## About Me

-I'm Kyaw Ko Ko Tun, a passionate programmer and tech enthusiast based in [Your Location].
+I'm Kyaw Ko Ko Tun, a passionate programmer and tech enthusiast.
 I'm the founder of Code Mal Youth Organization, where I aim to make a positive impact in the community through technology and education.
 My expertise lies in Django for backend development and React for frontend frameworks.

 - 🔭 I’m currently working on Code Mal Youth Organization.
 - 👯 I’m looking to collaborate on open-source Django projects